 Lighthearted email collection

 There’s a chance that visitors will return to Red Bull’s site based on quality content, but a clever email collection process ups the ante.
 The self-deprecating line, “Sign Up for Red Bull Spam” is a funny (yet seemingly dangerous) way to catch visitor interest.
 Click through to find a quick intake form that lets users choose the type of content they would like to receive (action sports, music and entertainment, etc.), and even take a look at a sample email.
+It’s welcome relief in a world where most brands deliver real spam in place of content.

 Which consumer-facing content marketing sites do you admire?